Company Name: StemFoods

 Regardless, it’s clear that there is limited research on this topic and StemFoods doesn’t provide much evidence that their keystone product is actually effective.
 For that matter, the main ingredients it offers are common in countless other supplements.
 Many of these may have some benefit to health – but the science is extremely limited.
 Likewise, there are few studies that actually link these to stem cell development.

 In truth, there is a good chance that the supplement will do very little or nothing at all.
 And, as with most supplements, you wouldn’t really know whether it was working either.
-Indeed, most positive impacts experienced could simply be the placebo effect.
+Indeed, the most positive impacts experienced could simply be the placebo effect.

 The science isn’t in, so yes, it’s possible that this supplement and the various other products offer some advantages.
-Even so, StemFoods is being extremely misleading in their approach.
+Even so, StemFoods is being extremely misleading in its approach.
 The company heavily relies on the concept of stem cells and all of the excitement that goes with them.
 Yet, the actual products are far removed from what most people mean when they talk about stem cells.

 On a side note, StemFoods does offer a range of references and videos about stem cells and their potential.
 But, there are two problems with this.
 First, many of the sources are blog sites, which tend to have their own biases.